Michael-Free/PSCreateADForest/README.md

 PSCreateADForest is a PowerShell module designed to quickly create new Active Directory forests and domain controllers.
 It's ideal for disaster recovery, setting up AD from scratch, or creating test and development environments efficiently, allowing for rapid deployment and teardown without starting from scratch.

 ## Prerequisites
+- Operating System:
+    - Windows Server (not Windows Desktop)
+    - The server must NOT be a domain controller, or joined to a Windows domain.
+- PowerShell:
+    - PowerShell 5.1 or later installed on the server.
+- Python:
+    - Python 3.x installed (for running the user generation script).
+    - The faker library installed (pip install faker).
+- Permissions:
+    - Administrative privileges on the server.
+- Basic Knowledge:
+    - Familiarity with PowerShell.
+    - Understanding of Active Directory concepts.

 ## Installation